Mazerien/Visualisierung-NS-Zwangsarbeit/README.md

 ## MySQL Schema
 ![Image](app/static/images/db_schema.png)
 It is possible to fill the DB with real data through the `excel_migration.py` script.
-Note that this is still very WIP and due to change.
-Some features are still missing.
 Run data migration: `python excel_migration.py`
 Ensure MySQL is connected and .env has data.

 ### Person
 ```
 CREATE TABLE IF NOT EXISTS `Person` (